Who a Fractional Head of Logistics Is For

 Are typically under ~500 employees

-Handle logistics through Operations, Purchasing, Manufacturing, or Customer Service
+Manage logistics through Operations, Purchasing, Manufacturing, or Customer Service

 Do not have significant logistics optimization initiatives or a long-term logistics strategy